Integrity Toys signed up as the official licensor of the Jem doll line for a fourth year and promised a

 High fashion house ShopBop came right into our Jem world and wanted to sponsor their

-Although this was a close match to an already released Jem doll in this line,
+Although this was a close match to an already released Jem doll in this line, Classic Jem,

-that doll had naturally sold out long ago and become so hard to find, that Jem IT collectors
+that doll had naturally sold out long ago, and become so hard to find that Jem IT collectors

 were thrilled to get this alternative look.
 And those